solcos/BAMs-pre-processing/README.md

-# BAMs-pre-processing
+# BAMs pre-processing
-Script that allows the pre-process of BAM files following a determinate workflow
+Scripts that allows the pre-process of BAM files following a determinate workflow.